-I would like to thank the Minister responsible for Gold Corporation, the Honourable Colin Barnett MLA, Premier; Minister for State Development for his interest and support.
-I also thank my fellow Board members for their diligence and enthusiasm, and acknowledge the additional work done by those on Board committees.
+I would like to thank the Minister responsible for Gold Corporation, the Honourable Colin Barnett MLA, Premier; Minister for State Development; Science, for his support and keen interest.
+I also thank my fellow Board members for their dedication and enthusiasm and acknowledge the extra effort required by those serving on Board committees.